tameemalaa/basiccomputerassembler/README.md

         ROT, CIL
         BUN ROT
         ```
-    2. **Instruction's column**: as shown in the three tables above, this column can have any of the supported instructions.
+    2. **Instruction's column** (required): This column can have any of the supported instructions.
-    3. **Operand's column**: the operand must correspond to a label included in this assembly code.
+    3. **Operand's column** (optional): the operand must correspond to a label included in this assembly code.
 Reference to labels that do not exist in the same assembly file must cause an error.
-    4. **Addressing mode flag**: add I if the instruction is indirect.
+    4. **Addressing mode flag** (optional): add `I` if the instruction is indirect.
-    5. **Comments' column**: starts with `/` followed by any text.
+    5. **Comments' column** (optional): starts with `/` followed by any text.
 This whole text will be discarded by the assembler and serves the purpose of documentation only.
 * There is at least one space between every column.
 * Addresses placed after `ORG` are in hexadecimal and are written directly without preceding it with any special characters i.e. `100` is actually (32)<sub>10.
 * Similar to the last point, labels created using the `HEX` pseudo instruction should also be without any special characters and should directly write the hexadecimal digits i.e. `AC41`.